blog-it-koehler-com/dkmi-office365-analyzer/README.md

 # dkmi-office365-analyzer
-checks any domain for dmarc, selector entries, turnig on dkmi in office 365 please visit https://blog.it-koehler.com/Archive/1450 for more information in german (english version will be available soon)
+checks any domain for dmarc, selector entries, turnig on dkmi in office 365 please visit https://blog.it-koehler.com/Archive/1450 for more information in german for english version visit: https://blog.it-koehler.com/en/Archive/1471

 Checks all necessary dns settings for dkmi in office 365!